 And giving customers the ability to track their own packages doesn't just boost satisfaction—it also saves you money.
 Customers don’t want to call in to get information, and if they don’t have to, they won’t.
 This means that your customer service team doesn’t have to spend all it’s time fielding phone calls, and can instead focus on more valuable tasks, e.g. working with customers whose orders aren’t going to plan.

-Last mile logistics as a process certainly hasn’t gotten any easier in recent years—but the tools available to modern retailers, distributors, 3PLs, and other businesses have gotten more and more robust.
 That means that where customer experience was once difficult to control after the goods left the warehouse, it’s now possible to boost visibility enough to keep customers informed at every step of the way and help them feel like they’re in control of their deliveries.
-As we’ve seen from the stats above, the ability to do this consistently is going to be more and more important going forward.
+The ability to do this consistently is going to be more and more important going forward, which is why a robust last mile delivery solution is so crucial to success.